TrangDoThuy/CPP/README.md

 In a template declaration, extern specifies that the template has already been instantiated elsewhere. extern tells the compiler it can reuse the other instantiation, rather than create a new one at the current location.

+## memset
+Name: memset

+Prototype: void * memset (void *block, int c, size_t size)

+Description:

+This function copies the value of c (converted to an unsigned char) into each of the first size bytes of the object beginning at block.
+It returns the value of block.

+Header files:
+string.h